Matt Hardy: Feud with MVP and championship reigns (2007–2009)

 On the November 16 episode of SmackDown!, Hardy and MVP dropped the WWE Tag Team Championship to John Morrison and The Miz.
 Despite the fact that Hardy was hurt, MVP immediately invoked the rematch clause.
 After the rematch, in which Hardy was forced to tap out, MVP attacked Hardy, repeatedly targeting his knee.
-It was later confirmed by WWE.com that Hardy had suffered an injury at his former partner's hands and that he might not be able to compete at Survivor Series.
+It was later confirmed by WWE.com that Hardy had suffered an injury at MVP's hands and that he might not be able to compete at Survivor Series on November 18.
 Despite Hardy's absence at Survivor Series, his team was able to win the match.
 On November 21, WWE's official website reported that Hardy underwent an emergency appendectomy in Tampa, Florida, after his appendix burst.
 Hardy made an appearance at the December 31 episode of Raw supporting his brother Jeff.
 To further Jeff's storyline with Randy Orton, however, Hardy was attacked by Orton.
 Hardy made his return at a live event in Muncie, Indiana, on March 1, 2008.

-On March 30, 2008, at WrestleMania XXIV, during the Money in the Bank ladder match Hardy cut through the crowd and attacked MVP to prevent him from winning the match.
+On March 30 at WrestleMania XXIV, during the Money in the Bank ladder match Hardy cut through the crowd and attacked MVP to prevent him from winning the match.
 He made his official in-ring return the next night on Raw, losing a singles match to WWE Champion Randy Orton.
 On the April 4 episode of SmackDown, Hardy faced MVP in a non-title match, which he won, re-igniting their storyline rivalry.
-On April 27, 2008, Hardy defeated MVP to win the United States Championship at Backlash, and successfully retained his title against MVP five days later on SmackDown.
+Hardy defeated MVP to win the United States Championship at Backlash on April 27, and retained his title against MVP five days later on SmackDown.

-Hardy declared himself as a fighting champion that would take on all challenges, defending the United States championship against Shelton Benjamin, Elijah Burke, Chuck Palumbo, Mr. Kennedy, Chavo Guerrero Jr. and Umaga.
+Hardy declared himself as a fighting champion that would take on all challenges, defending the United States championship against Shelton Benjamin, Elijah Burke, Chuck Palumbo, Mr. Kennedy, Chavo Guerrero and Umaga.
 Hardy was drafted to the ECW brand on the June 23, 2008, episode of Raw during the 2008 WWE Draft, in the process making the United States Championship exclusive to ECW.
-He dropped the United States Championship to Shelton Benjamin at the Great American Bash pay-per-view on July 20, 2008, which meant that the title returned to SmackDown.
+He lost the United States Championship to Shelton Benjamin at the Great American Bash pay-per-view on July 20, which meant that the title returned to SmackDown.